openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/07-07-triggering-a-new-build/assignment.md

 difficulty: basic
 timelimit: 500
 ---
-In this topic you will learn how to use the command line to rebuild an app that's already running in OpenShift.
+In this topic, you will learn how to use the command line to rebuild an app that's already running in OpenShift.
 Also, you will learn how to execute a rebuild in OpenShift when code changes in source control.

 ----